vladigr1/HellowWorld/shell.md

 when executing a command that doesn't match to programming keywords, it consults an environment variable called `$PATH`.

-## Nevigating in the shell
+## Navigating in the shell
-The path is sperated by
+The path is separated by
 `/`
 character.\
 The path